Bumgarner, Giants beat KC 3-2 to win World Series

-Morse hit a go-ahead single in the fourth on a 99 mph fastball from reliever Kelvin Herrera to break a 2-all tie, and the Giants eked out a battle of bullpens on a night when both starting pitchers made unusually quick exits.
+Morse hit a go-ahead single in the fourth on a 99 mph (160 kph) fastball from reliever Kelvin Herrera to break a 2-2 deadlock, and the Giants eked out a battle of bullpens on a night when both starting pitchers made unusually quick exits.

-And this time, they became the second NL team with three titles in a five-year span, matching Stan Musial's St. Louis Cardinals of 1942-46.
+The became the second National League team with three titles in a five-year span, matching the St. Louis Cardinals of 1942-46.

 Home teams had won nine straight Game 7s in the Series since Pittsburgh’s victory at Baltimore in 1979, including the Royals’ 11-0 rout of St. Louis in 1985.
 Teams hosting the first two games had won 23 of the last 28 titles, including five in a row.
 And the Giants had lost all four of their previous World Series pushed to the limit.